brainflow-dev/brainflow/docs/SupportedBoards.rst

 - Windows >= 8.1/Linux/MacOS
 - For Python and C# we support x86/x64 libraries, for other bindings x64 only

-This board generates synthetic data and you dont need real hardware to use it.

 Board Spec: